 Thank you for your interest in a Peabody student leader position for the 2021-2022 academic year!
 Below you will find information on our three available student leader positions:

 If you have questions about the RA position, please contact Dan Pretz, Associate Director of Housing, Residence Life & Summer Conferences at email@example.com

 If you have questions about the OL position and/or the CF position(s), please contact Chris Ambrose, Assistant Director of Student Engagement at firstname.lastname@example.org or Sarah Herberger, Coordinator of Student Affairs, at email@example.com

 In order to be considered for a student leadership position, you must meet the following minimum criteria:

-Our Student Leader application process has three parts:
+Our Student Leader application process has two parts:

 Please take note of the dates below and begin to plan your schedule accordingly.

 -3/1-3/5/2021 Student Leader information sessions (attend one)

 -3/15/2021 Student Leader 2020-2021 application due